 The Association of Universities in the Netherlands (VSNU), The Netherlands Federation of University Medical Centres (NFU), the Dutch Research Council (NWO) and the publisher Elsevier have announced a partnership agreement.
 The agreement includes publishing and reading services as well as the joint development of new open science services.

 In December 2019, the research institutions and Elsevier signed a framework agreement.
-During the past four months, both parties have carefully developed this into a partnership agreement, which runs until 31 December 2024.
+During the past four months, both parties have carefully developed this into a partnership agreement.
 The agreement consists of the following:

 1. Open Access Publishing and Reading Services

 From 1 January 2020, Dutch corresponding authors can publish an unlimited number of articles in Open Access in almost all Elsevier journals.
 Authors have a choice of Open Access licenses to publish under, including CC-BY.
+From today, 95% of Dutch articles published in Elsevier journals are immediately made Open Access through this agreement, whereas before we reached only 30% gold Open Access.
 This will significantly contribute to the Netherlands’ ambition to reach 100% Open Access.
-You can search for the journals included in the arrangement on this page
+You can search for the journals included in the arrangement on this page.

 2. Open Science Services for Research Intelligence and Scholarly Communication